Celebrating 10 Years of Symphony: Leading the Way in Fintech

 The first one that I like to think about is an image, the image of the global market as a big, big boat.
 The reason I picked this image is because I see in the large sell side and large asset managers and even to some extent hedge funds that there is a lot to carry.
 There’s a lot to carry in terms of what the processes, what the information technology and what the people are doing every day to conduct their businesses.
 But what I observed is a set of headwinds.

 The first one is complexity.
 Complexity is very interesting.
 They are a paradox in this world because over the last 20, 30 years, every actor in this industry has invested in information technology.
 Information technology has helped a range of innovation and processes come true and create all these products that financial markets are using every day.
 But it’s very complex due to the fact that the nature of financial and global markets is very fragmented.
-That fragmentation created layers of layers of the layers of legacy software infrastructure.
+That fragmentation created layers and layers and layers of legacy software infrastructure.
 Software that doesn’t communicate with another, not only across two firms but certainly within existing organizations.

 One asset class operations doesn’t talk to other asset class operations so it’s very hard to find common denominators that you can pick up to create what technology companies do, the largest common denominator that serves the market.
 That is one hell of a challenge that I see and sometimes it has really negative returns.